timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 If all of these prerequisites are fulfilled, the resulting resource usage of the webhosting-operator and sharder are recorded to deduce how many resources are needed for sustaining the generated load ([@fig:basic-cpu; @fig:basic-memory; @fig:basic-network]).

 By default, the webhosting-operator runs 15 concurrent workers for the `website` controller.
-If the webhosting-operator is deployed as a singleton controller, it runs 50 workers for the `website` controller to allow for the comparison of experiment runs of sharded and non-sharded setups with the same load.
+If the webhosting-operator is deployed as a singleton controller, it runs more workers for the `website` controller to allow for the comparison of experiment runs of sharded and non-sharded setups with the same load.
+Here, 50 workers for the `website` controller are configured for the singleton controller.
 If the internal sharder is enabled, the leader instance runs 5 workers for the `shardlease` controller and 10 workers for the `sharder` controllers, respectively.

 ![CPU usage by pod in basic scenario](../results/basic/cpu.pdf){#fig:basic-cpu}